TRAINING WORKSHOP

 Experience practical tools for emotional regulation and co-regulation

-Follow-on sessions available for students and parents
+Follow-on Nervous System Literacy sessions available for young people and parents

 "The guidance you provided was tangible, helpful and reassuring.
 It was pitched well, so both experienced and less experienced staff were able to learn.
 They felt that your lived experience gave it an authenticity which was humbling."